AbramsGroup/HTPolyNet/_sources/user-guide/configuration-files.rst.txt

 ``CURE_radial_increment``          float           capture radius increment (0.25)
 ``desired_conversion``             float           desired fraction of possible crosslink bonds to form ``max_CURE_iterations``            int             maximum number of CURE iterations to run prior to reaching desired conversion
-``late_treshhold``                 float           conversion above which reactions are all treated with probability 1.0
+``late_threshold``                 float           conversion above which reactions are all treated with probability 1.0
 ===============================    ==============  =====================

 Parameters associated with parameterization of molecules